yawarquil/Advance-A.IChatbot/replit.md

 # Overview

 This is a modern full-stack AI chat application built with React, Express, and TypeScript.
-The application provides a conversational AI interface with support for multiple AI providers, voice interaction, image generation, file attachments, and persistent conversation history.
+The application provides a conversational AI interface with support for multiple AI providers (Gemini, Claude, DialoGPT), voice interaction, image generation, file attachments, and persistent conversation history.
 The system features user authentication, real-time chat functionality, and comprehensive settings management.

+**Migration Status**: Successfully migrated from Bolt to Replit environment (January 2025)
+- Replaced Supabase with PostgreSQL/Drizzle ORM
+- Implemented JWT-based authentication
+- Replaced non-working OpenAI API with DialoGPT alternative
+- All core features functional and tested

 # User Preferences